Gabrieltgaldino/NRG_QT/docs/source/index.rst

 .. note::

    This project is under active development.
+Please contact rafael.najmanovich@umontreal.ca if you encounter any issues.

 Contents
 --------